top of page

 Who am I?
 I’m a person still negotiating the answer to this question.
 I was a tenured Associate Professor.
 I was a wife.
 Then I was a single mother to a young person who is now, legally, an adult person.
 I was a professional clarinetist and “Doctor of Musical Arts”.
 I was a midwesterner.

 Now I'm a retired Associate Professor of Music, an expat living with my second husband in Switzerland.
 I'm learning how to parent my trans daughter through every stage of her brave and beautiful life.
-I am also a devoted dog-mom who has found a love of hiking in the mountains, and has even adapted to a life of far too many stairs.
+I am also a devoted dog-mom who has found a love of hiking in the mountains.
 I am an introvert who has learned the value of connection with others.

 Most recently, I am a Higher Ed Coach for other women doing their best to navigate life’s twists and turns.
 I am infinitely curious and regularly amazed by the transformations that can occur through the coaching process.
 I am thankful for the fact that I can play a small role in the growth of others, and honored that people are willing to allow me to be part in such a precious and beautiful process.